-The narrative installation Melancholy of the Apostles mobilizes sculpture, painting and video to recount and simultaneously prefigure The Salty Testament.
+The Melancholy of the Apostles mobilized sculpture, painting and video to recount and simultaneously prefigure The Salty Testament.

 The Salty Testament is a theatrical dance piece that reimagines the narrative of the New Testament under water.
 This drastic relocation serves to induce a programmatic reenvisioning of the biblical content down to its details.
 As with the rose of Jericho, the „irrigation“ of the narrative prompts it to unfurl into a liberated, more florid version of itself.